čukʷaa haʔuk cafe

 Parking

-With the new carving facility and lodge parking lot reserved for lodge guests, parking on site is limited.
+With the new carving facility and Ecolodge parking lot reserved for Ecolodge guests, parking on site is limited.
 Consider walking, biking, and car-sharing alternatives.
-Parking fees may apply in future.
+Parking fees may apply in future